dladd/pyFormex/sphinx/tutorial.rst

 used to represent a sphere (by its center and a point on the surface) or a plane (by a point in the plane and the direction of the normal).

-By default, |pyformex| will interprete the plexitude as follows:
+By default, pyFormex will interprete the plexitude as follows:

 ============== ===============================
 Plexitude      Geometrical interpretation